diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Kubernetes).md

 Before starting this lab, you need to complete the following tasks:

 ### Create a Kubernetes cluster in Azure Container Service
+> **Update**: Microsoft recently launched [Azure Container Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/), a new version of Azure Container Service with Kubernetes as a managed service, so you don´t need container orchestration expertise to maintenance tasks.
+If you want to try it, you can create your Azure Container Service (AKS) cluster instead of the regular ACS cluster.
+[Instructions at the end of the Hands on Lab](## Updates).

 To create a new Kubernetes cluster in Azure Container Service, follow these steps:
 1. Go to [Azure Portal](https://portal.azure.com/)
 2. Open the Cloud Shell and select Bash (Linux)